MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/restful-web-services.md

 * `OAuth 2`

 ## Conditional requests
-Since REST promotes visibility, a RESTful Web Services takes advantage of the HTTP built-in caching.
+Since REST promotes visibility, a RESTful Web Services takes advantage of the HTTP built-in caching and [Conditional Requests (RFC 7232)][].
 Every response might contain:

 * `ETag` - or `entity tag`.
 Part of the HTTP specification, this is a header to represent a specific version of a resource from.
 Tipically, hash functions are used for this.
 Clients may save a copy of the resource so that, once they are expired (which is controlled by the `Expired` and/or `Cache-Control` headers), they can make a new request sending its `ETag` in the `If-None-Match` header field.
 If the server detects the `ETag` has not change, then it will return a `304 - Not Modified` response.
 * `Last-Modified` - This works like `ETag` but, unlike this, it is timestamp-based.
 This timestamp is set into `If-Modified-Since` header when sending a new request.